Juniorleriche27/INNOVAPLUS/INNOVA/backend/README_SMOLLM.md

-# Qwen2.5-0.5B Integration
+# SmolLM-360M-Instruct Integration

-This document explains how the Qwen2.5 0.5B Instruct model is wired inside the INNOVA+ backend.
+This document explains how the 360M instruct model is wired inside the INNOVA+ backend.
-It replaces the previous SmolLM-360M setup while remaining lightweight enough to run on a 16 GB CX43 instance.
+The goal is to keep everything local while staying light enough to run comfortably on the Hetzner instance.

 ## Model Layout

-Download the weights from Hugging Face (for example with `huggingface-cli` or `curl`) and place them under `INNOVAPLUS/INNOVA/backend/models/qwen2.5-0.5b-instruct/`.
+Download the weights from Hugging Face (for example with `huggingface-cli` or `curl`) and place them under `INNOVAPLUS/INNOVA/backend/models/smollm-360m-instruct/`.

 Expected files:

 - `config.json`
 - `generation_config.json`
 - `merges.txt`
+- `special_tokens_map.json`
 - `tokenizer.json`
 - `tokenizer_config.json`
-- `merges.txt`
-- `vocab.json`
-- `model.safetensors` (~950 MB)
+- `model.safetensors` (~610 MB)

 The repository keeps the directory ignored in `.gitignore`, so only the server needs the actual weights.